EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

     *I am very excited to apply for a position as [ROLE] at [COMPANY].
     I am interested in applying for a position as [ROLE] at [COMPANY].
-    I hereby wish to apply for the “ROLE” position at [COMPANY].*
+    I hereby wish to apply for the [ROLE] position at [COMPANY].*

 3. Read the list of reasons **why you want the job** that you wrote in the worksheet (section 2) and select one or two to use in your introductory paragraph.
 Find some that catch the reader’s attention.
 Analyze carefully which of those reasons can be more engaging and compelling.
-4. Write the rest of the paragraph, explaining why you are interested in the job.
+4. Write the rest of the paragraph explaining why you are interested in the job.
 Two or three sentences are enough.

-### 4. Explain why you are fit for the job in the second paragraph.
+### 4. Explain why you are fit for the job in the second paragraph

-After you. have shown your interest in the job, in the next paragraph you should explain why you are an ideal candidate for the job —making specific reference to the requirements in the job posting.
+After you have shown your interest in the job, in the next paragraph you should explain why you are an ideal candidate for the job by making specific references to the requirements in the job posting.
 Include some compelling arguments; describe why you are prepared to perform the specific functions and responsibilities of the job.
-Your goal in this paragraph is to **connect more dots, in this case between you**: your personal knowledge, and skills —both technical and transferable—, your previous experiences or projects, **and the job requirements, functions, and responsibilities** as stated in the job posting.
+Your goal in this paragraph is to **connect more dots, in this case between you**: your personal knowledge and skills (both technical and transferable), your previous experiences or projects, **and the job requirements, functions, and responsibilities** as stated in the job posting.

 **Apply what you've learned**